5 Most Common Volleyball Injuries

 1. Ankle Sprains

 Ankle sprains are the most common volleyball injuries players can experience.
 Sprains are common and typically do not have a serious effect on the player.
-Ankle sprains are typically the most common injury among most athletes as they can easily occur during play.
+Ankle sprains are typically the most common injury among most athletes as they can easily occur during play, due to the amount of running and jumping.
 Ankle sprains that are not treated can turn into fractures or ligament/tendon injuries.
-If not treated correctly and avoiding playing time, the serious injury may need surgery to fix.
-Players should only return to play if the ankle is no longer in pain and there has been an 8 week period of no play.
+If not treated correctly playing time is not avoided, ankle sprains may need surgery to fix.
+Players should only return to play if the ankle is no longer in pain and there has been a multi-week period of no play.

 2. Patellar Tendonitis